ryanbalsdon/libr/README.md

 # Namespacing Rules
  Because Namespacing doesn't exist in C, some general rules are used to achieve it:
-- Namespaces and classes are CamelCase, starting with a capital.
+- Namespaces and classes are CamelCase, starting with an uppercase.
 - Namespaces and classes are separated with an underscore.
-- Class methods are CamelCase, starting with a capital.
+- Class methods are CamelCase, starting with an uppercase.
-- Instance methods are camelCase, starting a lowercase.
+- Instance methods are camelCase, starting with a lowercase.
 Instance methods always take an object as their first argument.
 - Local or instance values are snake_case, starting with a lowercase.

 ## Namespacing Examples